quinnmclaughlin42/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, we navigate back into Azure and follow the same steps as we did earlier to access our ‘Client’ VM’s Virtual NIC.
 Once inside, we’ll click ‘DNS Servers’ from the ‘Settings’ drop-down tab, and change the DNS Server to ‘Custom’.
-This will allow us to input our Domain Controller’s Private IP Address (why it was necessary to make the IP Address static), which allows our VM’s to communicate with the Client VM using the DC VM as its DNS server from now on.
+This will allow us to input our Domain Controller’s Private IP Address (why it was necessary to make the IP Address static).
+This lets our VMs communicate with each other, with the Client VM using the DC VM as its DNS Server from now on.
 After saving, we also choose to restart the Client VM to ensure the changes update.
 We then copy the Client VM’s Public IP Address, and Remote Desktop in, just as we did with the Domain Controller VM.
 </p>
 <br />